How we help

 At the Centre Against Violence, we offer a range of therapeutic groups for people who have experienced sexual assault and have engaged with our support services.

-We work with fathers for the benefit of their children and significant others in their lives.
+We work with fathers in the Ovens & Murray Region for the benefit of their children and significant others in their lives.
 Focus is on fathers’ accountability, countering attitudes linked to abusive and neglectful behaviors, and promoting healthy relationships between fathers and their child(ren) and other parent/carers.
-Program principles emphasize the need to enhance father’s motivation, promote child-centered fathering, respectful, non-abusive co-parenting and recognise the children’s experience of trauma.
+Program principles emphasise the need to enhance father’s motivation, promote child-centered fathering, respectful, non-abusive co-parenting and recognise the children’s experience of trauma.
 The program uses a combination of motivation enhancement, parent education and cognitive behavioural therapy to improve recognition and prioritisation of child needs, respect and support for children’s relationships with other parent/carers, listening and using praise, empathy for children’s experiences of maltreatment and to identify and counter the distortions underlying fathers’ past, and potentially ongoing, use of family violence.

 There is no fee for this program.
 The program involves 2 hours weekly for 17 weeks.